sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 Follow the links below to purchase the parts in the quantities listed (though you may consider ordering spare parts as well).
 If any parts are out of stock at the links below, other suppliers are often available (e.g. Digikey often stocks many Adafruit parts).
 In addition to these listed parts, you will also need some basic computer peripherals (HDMI monitor, USB keyboard and mouse /touchpad, microSD card reader), at least for the initial setup.

+* Note: if you intend on frequently acquiring eye-tracking videos, consider purchasing a MicroSD card with more storage space (e.g. 512 GB)

 | Part Name                                       | Description                                     | Link                                                                                           | Est. Unit Cost (USD) | Quantity |
 | ----------------------------------------------- | ----------------------------------------------- | ---------------------------------------------------------------------------------------------- |:--------------------:|:--------:|
 | Raspberry Pi 5 - 4GB                            | Raspberry Pi 5 Single-board computer            | [PiShop.US](https://www.pishop.us/product/raspberry-pi-5-4gb/)                                 | $60                  | 1        |